Download the PDF

 Public-Private Partnerships Central to Addressing Climate Change

-A wide range of stakeholders including the private sector, foundations, and many international NGOs are increasingly and collectively focused on addressing the effects of climate change in the developing world.
-Together – along with institutions like the World Bank – they are partnering with local, regional, and national governments to build resilient communities and foster sustainable economic growth.
+A wide range of stakeholders including the private sector, foundations, multilateral institutions, and international NGOs are focused on addressing the effects of climate change in the developing world.
+Together – along with institutions like the United Nations and the World Bank – they are partnering with local, regional, and national governments to build resilient communities and foster sustainable economic growth.
 Examples include:

 - Over 50 global business leaders – representing companies that generated more than $1.3 trillion in revenue in 2017 – released a statement in 2018 pledging their ongoing commitment to tackling climate change calling it a “major threat to our environment, societies and economy, endangering our well-being and prosperity.”